Do You Hear What I Mean? Quantifying the Instruction-Perception Gap in Instruction-Guided Expressive Text-To-Speech Systems: Evaluation Framework

 \subsubsection{Objective Measures}

 For the \mypar{Adv.
-Deg.} task, we use objective metrics to quantify changes in the physical properties of the generated speech. \mypar{Loudness} is measured in Loudness Units relative to Full Scale (LUFS), following the ITU-R BS.1770-4 standard. \mypar{Pitch} is calculated as the mean fundamental frequency (F$_0$) per utterance, estimated using the CREPE model \cite{10.1109/ICASSP.2018.8461329}. \mypar{Speaking rate} is measured in words per second across the entire utterance.
+Deg.} task, we use objective metrics to quantify changes in the physical properties of the generated speech. \mypar{Loudness} is measured in Loudness Units relative to Full Scale (LUFS), following the ITU-R BS.1770-4 standard. \mypar{Pitch} is calculated as the mean fundamental frequency (F$_0$) per utterance, estimated using the CREPE model \cite{10.1109/ICASSP.2018.8461329}. \mypar{Speaking rate} is measured in words per second, computed over the utterance duration after trimming leading and trailing silence.